New Website 2021

 The short answer is: Gatsby was too slow.

 While I was still developing my last website, I felt it getting slower with advancing development time.
 Each GraphQL query, each Markdown file, each image, each technology added increased the build times.

-To give you hard numbers: Building my previous Gatsby site with 77 articles took up to 3 minutes on a MacBook Pro 16" 2020 with 16 GB RAM:
+To give you hard numbers: Building my previous Gatsby site with 77 posts took up to 3 minutes on a MacBook Pro 16” 2020 with 16 GB RAM: